Laura Lee's dining & activity guide to the Olney-Baltimore-DC tri-city area

 Mt.
 Airy (farther West of Olney, just north of I-70 at MD 27 and part way to Frederick which has some good eats and art of its own):

 Laurienzo's oh my the brick oven pizza of my dreams.
 Garlic cheese bread is wonderful (essentially, a full 12" cheese pizza that is super tasty).
 Pizza toppings bursting with flavor that shows the kitchen cares, every morsel.
 Pasta was well balanced and with just the right sauce.
-Waitstaff anticipated what we wanted and made us aware of potential missteps (like the size of the cheese bread) to make sure we were sure.
-Sandwiches are good if you want a smaller meal; Maryland Crab Soup and other frequent seasonal specials are on target to knock your socks off most of the time.
+Waitstaff anticipate what we want and made us aware of potential missteps (like the size of the cheese bread) to make sure we were sure.
+Sandwiches are good if you want a smaller meal; Maryland Crab Soup and other frequent seasonal specials are on target most of the time.
 Menu is short and to the point with plenty of options.
 Really cool bathrooms, too, that if you are handicapped were actually honestly pretty accessible.
 Could have an interesting bar from the looks of things, but we tend to be there at decidedly non-bar times and only once during Friday night rush.
 Many thanks to Sarah at Black Ankle Vineyards for pointing me here.
-We keep coming of with reasons to make the drive back and see more of that cute old downtown.
+We keep coming up with reasons to make the drive back and see more of that cute old downtown.
 We do tend to have so many leftovers we decide we should head home.

 Brick Ridge is up the road from Mt.
 Airy's downtown, such that it is, and each week offers cuisine from a different state.
 It does so shockingly well.
 There is a standing menu, too, with the highlights and favorites from the trips.
 Nice way to make sure you are mixing it up and a nice place for a meal.